-This course is a continuation of CHEM& 242 and focuses on the properties and chemical reactivity, mechanisms, nomenclature and spectroscopy of the rest of the organic families which include carboxylic acids and derivatives (acid halides, acid anhydrides, esters, amides, and nitriles), carbonyl alphasubstitution reactions, carbonyl condensation reactions, aliphatic amines, arylamines and phenols.
+This course is a continuation of CHEM& 242 and focuses on the properties and chemical reactivity, mechanisms, nomenclature and spectroscopy of the rest of the organic families which include carboxylic acids and derivatives (acid halides, acid anhydrides, esters, amides, and nitriles), carbonyl alpha-substitution reactions, carbonyl condensation reactions, aliphatic amines, arylamines and phenols.
 Optional subjects are biomolecules (carbohydrates, amino acids, proteins, lipids, heterocycles and nucleic acids).
-Prerequisite: CHEM& 242, CHEM& 252 and concurrent enrollment in CHEM& 253.
+Prerequisite: CHEM& 242 and CHEM& 252 with a 2.0 or better, and concurrent enrollment in CHEM& 253 (or permission of instructor).
 (SCC, SFCC)